cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Metadata:

--   `trial-id`: (_optional_) Identifier of the trial we are requesting information about.
-If not provided, the request is for information about all running trials.
+-   `trial-id`: (_zero or more_) Identifier(s) of the trial(s) we are requesting information about.
+If no trial id is provided, the request is for information about all active trials.

 #### `WatchTrials()`